-By letters of 27 February 1995 the complainants asked the Director General to review his decision, which he had applied to each of them individually, not to adjust pay as at 1 January 1995.
-The Director General did not answer.
-On 18 May they went to the Appeal Board.
+By letters of 27 February 1995 the complainants asked the Secretary-General of the Union to review his decision, which he had applied to each of them individually, not to adjust pay as at 1 January 1995.
+The Secretary-General did not answer.
+On 18 May they went to the Appeal Board of the World Intellectual Property Organisation, which hears cases from the staff of UPOV as well.
 In its report of 19 July the Board recommended upholding the decision.
-By a memorandum of 24 August 1995, the decision which each of the complainants is impugning, the Director General told them that he did so.
+By a memorandum of 24 August 1995, the decision which both complainants are impugning, the Secretary-General told them that he did so.

-B. The complainants submit that applying the new so-called "six-month rule" so as to delay alignment of their pay was a breach of Regulation 4.1 of the Staff Regulations which sets out the conditions for recruitment, and of the Flemming principle.
-The purpose of interim adjustment is to keep pay at WIPO competitive on the local market.
-Although paragraph 82 of the methodology allows retroactive payment to staff where the findings of a survey so warrant, that is no remedy for the Organization's breach of the rules.
+B. The complainants submit that applying the new so-called "six-month rule" so as to delay alignment of their pay was a breach of Regulation 4.1 of the WIPO Staff Regulations (also applicable to the staff of UPOV) which sets out the conditions for recruitment, and of the Flemming principle.
+The purpose of interim adjustment is to keep pay at UPOV competitive on the local market.
+Although paragraph 82 of the methodology allows retroactive payment to staff where the findings of a survey so warrant, that is no remedy for the Union's breach of the rules.
 Besides, no provision is made for the payment of interest.
 The six-month rule is inconsistent: retroactive payment, where "justified by the survey results", makes no sense since comparison between the organisations and local employers is based only on conditions at the date taken for the purpose of the survey.
 The rule is arbitrary because the grounds on which it was introduced are inadequate.
 It shows abuse of authority.